 - Disappeared Dad: Sharon and Tracey's father, who went missing when they were little, leaving them to be brought up by various other relatives after their mother died.
 In one episode they discovered his name was George Hamilton and, at Sharon's insistence, wasted a trip tracking down the film star George Hamilton (As Himself) and never found their real father.

 - Early Installment Weirdness: The first series had a very odd title sequence, showing Sharon and Tracey standing together in a darkened room in a way that made them look more like lovers than sisters, while the theme song was performed by a man, in a very downbeat manner.
-Starting with the second series, this was changed to the more familiar sequence showing pictures of them growing up together, with the theme song now sung by a woman in a slightly more up-tempo fashion.
+Starting with the second series, this was changed to the more familiar sequence showing pictures of them growing up together, and in the third series the theme song was now sung by the actresses in a slightly more up-tempo fashion.

 - Everybody Smokes: And all over the expensive furniture.
 Darryl smokes cigars while everyone else sticks to cigarettes.

 - Foolish Sibling, Responsible Sibling: Tracey has a nice house and a nice life, while Sharon is living off her since she can't afford her horrible flat any more, and doesn't seem to think through the consequences of her actions.
 Although Tracey's "respectablity" isn't portrayed positively, and she's often shown to be foolish in different ways.

 - Gold Digger: Dorien, regarding Marcus.
 Money is the only thing she gets out of the marriage.

 - Grandma, What Massive Hotness You Have!: Dorien, although obviously middle-aged, always makes an effort to look good and it pays off.
 She was never short of willing young men.

 - Happily Married: Tracey and Darryl, in contrast to Sharon and Chris.
 This changes over the course of the series, and by Season 10, they're divorced.